 It’s a special year for us…

-Back in the mid-eighties Jeremy Biggs joined a fish consultancy in Oxford, run by Anne Powell and Roger Sweeting.
+Back in the mid-eighties Jeremy Biggs joined an environmental consultancy in Oxford, run by Anne Powell and Roger Sweeting.
 Together they dreamed of doing something for nature conservation, and began to cast their net over the freshwater world to look for likely candidates.

 On the 1st January 1988, with the start of the Oxfordshire Pond Survey, the Freshwater Habitats Trust was born – then known as ‘Pond Action’.
 Thirty years later, the organisation is still going strong – as the only UK research and conservation charity dedicated to the protection of our most endangered freshwater habitats and species.